jancarloviray/blog/_posts/2016-12-14-postgres-quick-start-and-best-practices.md

 systemctl enable postgresql
 ```

 Note that Postgres is set up to use **peer** auth by default, which associates roles with a matching Unix account.
-This is why you need to login as a specific user first before you can `psql`
+This is why you need to login as a specific user before you can `psql`.
+Check out **/etc/postgresql/9.6/main/pg_hba.conf** to change this behavior.

 The installation also created a system user called **postgres**, which is associated with a default role.
 Check out **/etc/passwd**.